Kapiti Cycling Club Inc

 What is the general advice about hydration (aka drinking)?

 Basic rule is for any ride over 30mins you should carry fluid and learn to take drinks regularly.
-You are probably best to practise drinking on your bike as it does take co-ordination to take and return your bottle to its cage.
+You are probably best to practise drinking on your bike whilst riding on your own at first, as it does take co-ordination to take and return your bottle to its cage.
 Do not try it for the first time in a group ride.

 What is the general advice about nutrition (aka eating)?

-Basic rule is little and often, and definately carry spare food on longer rides.
+Basic rule is little and often, and definately carry food on any ride longer than 60 mins.
 Experiment with different foods to find what works for you and suits your digestion.
-Consult with some of the enduro athletes as they have plenty of knowledge and experience.
+Consult with some of the more experienced riders as they have plenty of knowledge and experience.

 What should you carry in your saddle bag?